 When looking for a Indianapolis wedding DJ there are several things you really need to find out to ensure your entertainment is everything you hope it to be.
-Cost may be what you think of first but if you want things to go well, here are some questions to ask your Indianapolis DJ:
+Cost may be what you think of first but if you want things to go well, here are some questions to ask your DJ before hiring them:

 Ask about the DJ’s presentation

 Have them explain how they will handle the details of the introductions, first dance, cake cutting, banquet, garter and special requested dances.
 You want to be comfortable with the DJ’s style and personality.

 Ask about experience

 Are they a full time company or are they part time with another career that could potentially get in the way?

 Do they meet with you before the reception to go over all the details?
 Do they have an online planner that you can use to custom tailor your reception by selecting the activities and music you would like?